 Students are responsible for documenting clock hours accrued in practicum.
 Students enter time accrued into CALIPSO.

 Communication Disorders Knowledge Reports:

 When developing client care plans, all students will research their client's communication disorder, gather information on their client's needs and values, and consider expert opinion and personal experience.
 This is part of a lifelong professional practice, and reflects consideration of all evidence in creating a plan that best meets the needs and desires of the indivdual client.

 Beyond the research typically expected to plan for any client, some students must complete additional studies if they have not taken the academic coursework which addresses the assigned client's communication or swallowing disorder.
-In these instances, students will be asked to submit a Knowledge Acquisition Report at the start of the semester which outlines the research they have completed on a given communication or swallowing disorder.
+In these instances, students will be asked to submit a report at the start of the semester which outlines the research they have completed on a given communication or swallowing disorder.
 The student also will work closely with the assigned clinic instructor for support in working with the client.